tajmone/AlanStdLib/CLOTHING_DEV.md

 Again, these will be deleted before merging into `master` branch.

-# Development Steps

-The following list resumes the overall steps required to implement the new system.

-- [ ] Dispose of the `worn` entity and the `wearing` set, and use instead just the `donned` boolean attribute (which shall ultimately be renamed to `worn`).
-- [ ] Ensure that nested clothes are never considered as being worn.
-- [ ] List separately carried and worn items by actors, for both Hero (via 'inventory') and NPCs (via 'examine actor').
-- [x] When the verbs `wear`/`remove` fail, report only the blocking items (instead of the full list of worn items).
-- [x] Remove hard-coded handling of special clothes like coats and skirts, and allow authors to implement those via some new (optional) clothing attributes: `blockslegs` and `twopiecess`.
-- [x] Allow authors to free number clothing layers, instead of imposing exponential layering (2, 4, 8, 16, 32, 64).
-- [x] Add new clothing attribute `facecover` to allow handling goggles, beards, masks, etc., independently from `headcover`.
-- [ ] Establish some rules on how the library should handle verbs that might interact with a worn clothing item (including implicit taking), then enforce them in the library vers, and provide clear guidelines for authors so that they might create custom verbs that comply to these guidelines and won't interfere with worn clothing.

-The details of each step are covered in the Tasks Lists sections below.

 ## Dedicated Tests

 All testing will be done against the (already existing) `tests/clothing/ega.alan` adventure file.
 Some tweaks to the EGA source will be required in order to allow testing the new clothing system, but that's fine for EGA will still be the reference test adventure for clothing after the new system will be in place.